 Besides the Mediterranean holm oak, with its two varieties, we can indicate the following species of oaks:

-- Honey Oak (Quercus ariifolia): a tree that grows in the southwest U.S. and northern Mexico. reaches a height of about 12 or 20 feet and can live in very dry or very wet, from 1000 meters to above 2500 meters.
+Honey Oak (Quercus ariifolia): a tree that grows in the southwest U.S. and northern Mexico. reaches a height of about 12 or 20 feet and can live in very dry or very wet, from 1000 meters to above 2500 meters.

-- Mexican red oak (Quercus affinis): Mexican species that reaches about 20 or 30 meters.
+Mexican red oak (Quercus affinis): Mexican species that reaches about 20 or 30 meters.
 It grows in temperate or semi between 1000 and 3000 meters, especially in Sierra Madre.
 Widely used in making tool handles and fuel.

-Species similar to the holm oaks
+Species similar to holm oaks

 (This type of leaf is an adaptation of the species to the environment.
 The tree has been developed to prevent herbivores from eating leaves.
 As it grows, holm oak loses this feature because the highest trunk puts aside the leaves from animal attacks.
 This does not not happen with kermes oak, that always remains as lower shrub with sharp leaves)

-The fruit of Kermes is also an acorn, though it differs from the holm oak because it has a cap that covers half of the fruit and is covered with sharp scales.
+The fruit of Kermes is also an acorn, though it differs from the holm oak because it has a cap that covers half of the fruit and it is covered with sharp scales.
 In the holm oak, this cap reaches only a third of the length of the fruit and has no sharp scales.

 Another species with which it is possible to be confused, if one only pays attention to the leaves and the acorns, is the cork oak (Quercus suber) but it is sufficient to check the thick bark (cork) that covers the trunk and its branches to realize the difference.

 The young leaves of the oak and the adult leaves of kermes oak remind us those of the holly (Ilex aquifolium), which is why the English holm oak is also known as "Holly oak", which translated word for word, would come to mean "holly and oak."

 Types of holm oak forests

 The coastal oak (Quercus ilex L. subsp. ilex) forms pure forests in the Mediterranean coastal areas where oaks can live with a related species, cork oak, and a number of plants of this type of forest.

 Cultivation of holm oak

 It can grow into any type of terrain, except for those with poor drainage or saline nature, but prefers fertile soil, deep and of loamy nature.

 It needs sunny sites, but tolerates shade quite well when young.
 It is very resistant to sea winds, cold and heat.

 Uses of holm oak